Helping Your Child Obtain College Accommodations

 Handling Difficult Situations

 Despite preparations, a college student may encounter resistance.
 Some professors might be reluctant to provide the agreed accommodation or question your child’s abilities.
-In these instances, reminding them to persist in their advocacy is key.
 Encourage them to involve disability services when necessary, reinforcing that adherence to accommodations is not optional but a legal requirement.

 Strategies for Handling Resistance: